alequerenghi/asp-bc/docs/outline.md

 2. Charge job duration has to be modified ($D_{\bar r}=\sum_{j\in J}(d_j+\tau e_j)\bar \chi_{\hat rj}$).
 The first constraint has to be adapted to ignore the charging time of the last charging job
 3. Saving expressions must be modified to consider the variable charging time.

+## Computational Experiments

+Experiments on `i7-6500U` 2.5GHz with `8` GB of RAM.
+Solved with `Gurobi 9.1`.
+**Time limit of `1800s`** for `BGAP-A` and `720s` for all the others.

+### Test Instances

+M = {2, 5, 10}
+J = {50, 100, 150, 200}

+Energy consumption and duration from standard distribution from real data.
+Duration is very heterogeneous.

+d = $\mathcal N(\mu_d, (\mu_d/2)^2)$
+$\mu_d \in \{10, 20, 30\}$
+e = $\mathcal N(\mu_e, (\mu_e/2)^2)$
+$\mu_e\in\{1,2,4\}$

+b = 10

+Performance of approach is not affected by correlation between job duration and energy consumption.

+### Small and Medium Instances

+Up to 150 jobs.
+Exact approach reaches optimality in almost all instances.
+More difficult with higher energy consumption (more charges required).

+Matheuristic is not affected by average consumption and/or duration.
+Local search effectively reduces the gap.
+Most time is spent in phase 1.
+Phase 3 takes little time to complete.

+With 100 jobs, solve with low energy consumption.
+High energy consumption hits the time limit.

+With 150 jobs, exact approach solves only with 2 AGVs.
+In matheuristic BPP is not solved to optimality:
+- could result in higher gap (lower lower bound)
+- gap decreases when jobs increase: many jobs require charge -> BPP solution has minor impact

+### Larger instances

+Impossible with exact approach.
+No gap because only lower bound available is from BPP.
+**Battery level usually depleted before recharge (5%).
+This confirms the assumption on the fixed charge time**.

+### Comparison

+Masone et al. (2021) can solve only instances with 50 jobs.
+wrt CSA (manufactorer approach) ASP-BC is 10% better average and 40% maximum ASP-BC but a little slower.